Soshana Afroyim: Mexico

-In 1964, Soshana traveled to Mexico for various exhibitions, living many months in Cuernavaca, known as the "City of Eternal Spring" and a refuge for many artists and intellectuals of the 1960s.
+In 1964, Soshana traveled to Mexico for various exhibitions.
+She lived for many months in Cuernavaca, known as the "City of Eternal Spring" and a refuge for many artists and intellectuals of the 1960s.
 She became friends with Mexican artists such as Rufino Tamayo, Siqueiros, José Luis Cuevas and Mathias Goeritz.
 In 1965, she met Adolph Gottlieb for the first time and later in New York, they developed a deep friendship.
 In 1966, an exhibition of Soshana's work took place in the Palacio de Bellas Artes.

 Second journey around the world

 During the course of her second trip around the world in 1968, Soshana visited the South Seas, the Caribbean, Thailand, Bali, Australia, India, Sikkim, Nepal, Afghanistan, Iran and Israel.
 In 1969, the Chogyal entrusted her with painting portraits of the king and the queen of Sikkim and the same year she became a member of the Theosophical Society.

 In 1972, Soshana moved to Jerusalem, where she planned four exhibitions in the Old Jaffa Gallery.
-But when the Yom Kippur War broke out, they were all cancelled.
+However, when the Yom Kippur War broke out, they were all cancelled.
 Soshana left Israel and moved to New York in 1974.